Asian-American Civic Association

 Services:

-Roxbury Multi-Service Center, Inc. (RMSC) serves children, adolescents, and their families in the communities of Roxbury, Dorchester and surrounding areas providing community support and case management services.
+Roxbury Multi-Service Center, Inc. (RMSC) serves youth and their families in the communities of Roxbury, Dorchester, and surrounding areas providing community support and case management services.

 Waiting time: Referrals are responded to within a 24 hour period Languages: English, Spanish, French, Cape Verdean, Haitian Creole Transportation Google Maps